jleungs/DeepBSDE_Thesis/README.md

 $$

 \
-Three problems are implemented, `EuropeanPut`, `EuropeanCallDiffRate` and `EuropeanCallSpread`.
+Three problems are implemented, `EuropeanPut`, `EuropeanPutDiffRate` and `EuropeanCallSpread`.
 To run, use the class name as an argument:
 ```
 python3 deepbsde.py EuropeanCallSpread
 ```